Tanjungpinang: Dutch colony and independence

 On 11 February 1911, the Dutch deposed the sultan for defying the colonial masters, and officially annexed the sultanate which was then administered from Tanjungpinang as the Riau Residency of the Dutch East Indies.
 A military base was also constructed at Tanjungpinang.

 During World War II, the Japanese occupiers made Tanjungpinang the government centre for the Riau Islands.
 Control returned to the Dutch following the Japanese surrender, and the Dutch officially withdrew in 1950.
 Riau became one of the last territories merged into Indonesia, known as the daerah-daerah pulihan (recovered regions).
 Tanjungpinang briefly became the capital of Riau Province, until the capital was moved to Pekanbaru in 1960.
-A law passed in 2001 defined Tanjungpinang as an autonomous city, and it became the capital of Riau Islands Province when it was created in 2002, becoming its first city.
+A law passed in 2001 defined Tanjungpinang as an autonomous city with effect from 21 June 2001 (separate from Bintan Regency, of which it was previously a part), and it became the capital of Riau Islands Province when that province was created in 2002, becoming its second city (after Batam, formed as an independent city in 1999).

 Administration

-The city (which is administratively separate from Bintan Regency) is divided into four districts (kecamatan), tabulated below with their areas and 2010 and 2020 Census populations:
+The city (which is administratively separate from Bintan Regency) is divided into four districts (kecamatan), tabulated below with their areas and their populations at the 2010, and 2020 Censuses, together with the official estimates as of mid 2023.